 The American Heart Association explains that healthy eating is one of the best ways you can maintain your heart health.
 To eat for your heart, maintain a healthy intake of daily calories and eat nutritious foods that include whole grains, fruits, vegetables, nuts and fish.
 Choose low-fat versions of dairy foods and meats.
 Also, limit red meat, sugar, trans fat, saturated fat and sodium.

 For meals at Bluff, we have registered dietitians creating the dishes with proper nutrition in mind.
 Meals include healthy ingredients such as fish, vegetables and fruit.
 These nutritionally balanced dishes help with rehabilitation and get you started with a heart-healthy diet.
 We also work on nutritional deficiencies as part of your treatment program.

 Make Relaxation and Stress Relief a Part of Your Life

 Focusing on ways to relax can help your heart by calming your heart rate, lowering your body’s stress response and reducing your blood pressure.
 Relaxation through meditation and yoga can complement your other medical and health treatments.

-We use different relaxation techniques within our addiction treatment program at Bluff Plantation.
+We use different relaxation techniques within our addiction treatment program at Bluff.
 We offer daily meditation sessions for relaxation, to create positive self-awareness and to facilitate mental health benefits.
 We also provide yoga for its breathing exercises and its poses that improve strength and flexibility.
 We have other amenities as well that can help you relax including nature trails that offer picturesque views of Augusta.
 At our center, we create a calming setting with natural beauty on 178 acres to help you find peace and serenity during your stay.